MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 You can use REST APIs to retrieve definitions for a list of available time zones through the Modeling service.
 This topic includes the following workflows.

-## Retrieve a List of All Time Zones' Definitions
+## Retrieve a list of all time zones' definitions

 You want to get the definitions of all available time zones in the configuration project.